Keru3p/dotfiles/README.md

 dotfiles for berrywm rice

-# Don't worry, be happy
+# don't worry, be happy